beachu23/3rd_party_link_capture/README.md

 ## Overview

 This project is designed to capture relevant third-party links from search engine results based on specified keywords associated with a company name.
-It filters out links from certain undesirable domains (including the company's own domain) to focus on external perceptions and references.
-This tool can be particularly useful for market analysis, competitive research, or general company monitoring.
+It filters out links from certain domains (including the company's own domain) to narrow its search.
+This tool was designed for HSG interns to use to aid with third-party link capture.
 ## Features

 - **Keyword Searches**: Performs searches using predefined keywords related to sustainability aspects of a company.